Laser hair removal

 Table of contents:

-The same applies for laser hair removal as for electrolysis hair removal: the hair is only removed if it is at the right stage of the growth cycle.
-This consists of the growth phase, the transitional phase, and the resting phase.
-It is most effective during the growth phase.
-The beautician cannot change the growth cycle, so the treatments have to be repeated for those hairs that were not in the right phase.
+The same applies to laser depilation as to electrolysis depilation: the hair is only removed when it is in the right stage of the growth cycle.
+This consists of the growth phase, the transitional phase and the resting phase.
+The treatment is most effective during the growth phase.
+The beautician cannot change the growth cycle, so treatments must be repeated to treat hairs that were not in the right phase.

 When will you see results?

-The number of treatments required to permanently remove hair differs from person to person and depends on:
+The number of treatments required for long-term hair removal differs from person to person and depends on:

 - The area to be treated.

 - The pigment of your skin.